ruddj/SportsAdmin/README.md

 * Multiple Reports to print results
 * HTML export of results

-This database requires Microsoft Access 2013 or newer.
-If you do not have this installed you can download the [Microsoft Access 2016 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=50040).
+This database requires Microsoft Access 2010 or newer.
+If you do not have this installed you can download the [Microsoft Access 2016 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=50040) for free.

-The database was originally developed by Andrew Rogers, in conjunction with Christian Outreach College, Brisbane.
+The database was [originally developed by Andrew Rogers](https://github.com/ruddj/SportsAdmin/wiki/Background), in conjunction with Christian Outreach College, Brisbane.
 He has generously allowed it to be made open source, to allow further development and allow it to run on more modern systems.

 ## Download
 You can download the most [recent release](https://github.com/ruddj/SportsAdmin/releases/latest) from [Releases tab](https://github.com/ruddj/SportsAdmin/releases/latest)